arcus-azure/arcus.scripting/docs/preview/features/powershell/azure-security.md

 ## Granting a resource access to all resources within a specific resource group

-In some cases a resource needs to be granted access to all resources present within a specific resource group.
+In some cases, a resource needs to be granted access to all resources present within a specific resource group.
+This function allows you to assign an Azure built-in role to a resource upon a resource group.

 | Parameter                 | Mandatory  | Description                                                                                  |
 | ------------------------- | ---------- | -------------------------------------------------------------------------------------------- |